|

 art of Greg Porto - only the UK release did for some unknown

-the earlier ones it became their weakest effort but not without
+on the earlier ones it became their weakest effort but not

-Jeff Bova and Toby Johnson had also left Change after their
+Toby Johnson had also left Change after their successful album

-successful album in 84 but Romani came back to write one track.
+in 84 but Romani came back to write one track.
+A funny thing

-A funny thing was that Petrus co-wrote the hit "Let's go together",
+was that Petrus co-wrote the hit "Let's go together", a thing

-a thing he seldom did.
-The album was foremost a production of
+he seldom did.
+The album was foremost a production of formidable

-be a part of me" that had very much in common with the Jam/Lewis
+of me" that had very much in common with the Jam/Lewis monster

-monster hit "Weekend girl" by SOS band the year before.
-Allen
+hit "Weekend girl" by SOS band the year before.
+Allen was

-as producer.
-Even though Allen tried to stick with the old sound
+career as producer.
+Even though Allen tried to stick with

-of Change the influences from the modern and empty plastic pop
+the old sound of Change the influences from the modern and

 |